Is an Airedale Terrier for you?

 Personality

 Airedales are very devoted companions, but they fully expect to be an equal partner in your life.
-They seem to have a sense of humor about themselves and you, so you had better develop the ability to see humor in all situations.
+They seem to have a sense of humor about themselves and you, so a good sense of humor is a must.
 Like when they steal your keys just as you are about to leave for work and run around the back yard with them daring you to try and catch them.
 Airedales do not respond well to being excluded from family life.
 You cannot expect an Airedale to be happy and well adjusted if he/she is confined to the backyard or to a single room of the house.

 Airedale ownership is not for the faint of heart!
 The very qualities that make Airedales “the only breed” for some of us make them the most undesirable to others.
 They are very smart and often extremely stubborn.
-They posses a real thought process as well as a sense of humor; Airedales are even capable of pulling practical jokes.
+They posses a real thought process and are even capable of pulling practical jokes.
 Few people appreciate being the objects of gleeful deception, especially by their dog, but that appreciation is one of the basic necessities of owning an Airedale.

 Training

 An Airedale likes to show off and demonstrate how smart they are – once!
-Their attitude is “I did it and I did it perfectly!
-If you were not paying attention, then that is your problem!”
+Their attitude is “I did it and I did it perfectly!”
 However, there are Airedales that excel in fly ball, obedience, agility, hunting, search and rescue, police, and therapy work.
 You, as the owner, just have to learn what motivates your dog.

 Allergies